 - Carry out another flow check, before the BHA is pulled through the BOP stack.

-- If the trip is interrupted for any reasons, install the drill pipe safety valve.
+If the trip is interrupted for any reason, install the drill pipe safety valve.

-- If the hole fill pump fails during the trip, do not fill the hole through the drill pipe.
-Whilst the drill string is out of the hole, the shear rams will normally remain open.
+If the hole fill pump fails during the trip, do not fill the hole through the drill pipe.
+Whilst the drill string is out of the hole, the shear rams (also check: BOP Rams) will generally remain open.
 The well will be monitored by circulating with the trip tank.
-If the shear rams are closed for any reasons, the well should be circulated down the kill line and up the choke line with the trip tank.
+If the shear rams are closed for any reason, the well should be circulated down the kill line and up the choke line with the trip tank.

 - When the bit is at the liner overlap.

-- Prior to the smaller diameter pipe entering the BOP.
+- Before the smaller diameter pipe enters the BOP.